holo-routing/holo/INSTALL.md

 6. Installation

-Copy the `holod` and `holo-cli` binaries from the `target/release` directory to your preferred location.
+Copy the `holod` and `holo-cli` binaries from the `target/release` directories to your preferred location.

 Alternatively, you can use `cargo install` to install these binaries into the `$HOME/.cargo/bin` directory.